 Missing contact

 Matthew received his order, but it had missing parts.
 So, he headed to the company’s website to find contact information.
 One problem.
-Michael could not find a phone number, a contact page, or even a Live Chat option.
+Matthew could not find a phone number, a contact page, or even a Live Chat option.

 Next, he tried Googling the company with the search term, “Contact.”
 Turns out, the information was on the company website.
 But it was buried in a place that was not at all clear.